Iceland in January

-As December comes around, snow falls to the floor and exuberant decorative lights fill the sky, we know that Christmas is fast approaching.
+As December comes around, snow falls to the floor, and exuberant decorative lights fill the sky, we know that Christmas is fast approaching.
 Thanks to the increase in winter tourism in Iceland, Christmas markets have come popping up all around the place.

 In true Icelandic traditions, Advent starts 4 Sundays before Christmas Day.
-This is the perfect time to layer up, gather all your festive cheer and spend time eating, drinking and taking in the sights of these magical markets.
+This is the perfect time to layer up, gather all your festive cheer and spend time eating, drinking, and taking in the sights of these magical markets.

-Opening times: Every Saturday and Sunday between 12:00 – 17:00 during the weeks of Advent.
+Opening times: Every Friday between 17:00 - 20:00, Saturday and Sunday between 13:00 – 18:00 during the weeks of Advent.

-Opening times: Every weekend from 25th November until 17th December between 12:00 and 17:00.
+Opening times: Every weekend from 26th November until 18th December between 12:00 and 17:00.

-Don’t forget about the Christmas forest where you are able to chop down your own Christmas tree to take home and fill with vibrant festive decorations.
-The amazing thing about this Christmas Tree sale that is for every one sold, 50 are planted.
+Don’t forget about the Christmas forest, where you are able to chop down your own Christmas tree to take home and fill with vibrant festive decorations.
+The amazing thing about this Christmas Tree sale is that for every one sold, 50 are planted.
 The other advantage to being out in the woods is that it may be the perfect opportunity to spot the alluring Northern Lights.
 That would certainly be the star on top of any Christmas tree.

 This is probably the closest you will get to an authentic Icelandic Christmas if you are not of Icelandic nationality.
 This market is somewhat different as it has more opportunities to get involved in the making and doing of Christmas traditions.
-From knitting, crafting decorations or baking leaf bread, you will feel as though you are straight out of a Christmas movie scene.
-Learning to make candles is also something that you can take part in, however, keep a close eye on them as Kertasníkir, one of the Yule Lads, known as ‘candle snatcher’ might just snatch one up.
+From knitting, crafting decorations, or baking leaf bread, you will feel as though you are straight out of a Christmas movie scene.
+Learning to make candles is also something that you can take part in.
+However, keep a close eye on them as Kertasníkir, one of the Yule Lads, known as ‘candle snatcher,’ might just snatch one up.

 This is also a place where you can try some Icelandic delicacies.
 Smoked Lamb and Skate are just some examples of what types of food you are able to try here.
 Furthermore, this authentic experience is bought even more to life by being held in a museum dedicated to telling the story of how life was in Reykjavik in earlier times.

-What a perfect way to spend a frosty winters evening, gliding gracefully across the ice or in some (most) cases desperately clinging to the side to stay on two feet, looking very elegant of course.
+What a perfect way to spend a frosty winter's evening, gliding gracefully across the ice or, in some (most) cases, desperately clinging to the side to stay on two feet, looking very elegant, of course.
 The man-made ice rink in the square provides a fun-filled atmosphere as wooden huts laced with Christmas lights sparkle above.
-Street food is served and there is so much to look at.
+Street food is served, and there is so much to look at.

-Although not the biggest Christmas markets in the world, Iceland´s traditions and hospitality make this little gem a great experience.
+Although not the biggest Christmas markets in the world, Iceland's traditions, and hospitality make this little gem a great experience.
 Make sure to bring your own skates for free entry!